NieneB/InternshipReport/index.md

 # Results

 ## Theoretical framework
 First, a literature research is done into geo visualization techniques and already available methods which are applicable to the field-names.
 Describing the field-name data in the kind of data it is and the visual variables which can be linked to them.
-This to cover objective 1a, to make the application attractive, and 2c, understanding the geo-data.
+This to cover objective A1, to make the application attractive, and B1, understanding the geo-data.

 Second, literature about building geo-web applications and the available techniques will be consulted.
-To cover objectives, 2a, 2b, 2c and 3 to add knowledge and experience from preceding research to the techniques which will be used here.
+To cover objectives, B and C to add knowledge and experience from preceding research to the techniques which will be used here.

 Last, will be looked at some frameworks explaining how to build an efficient, attractive and interactive web-application in general.
 Focussing on a user centered design.
-Covering objectives, 1a, 1b and 1c.
+Covering objectives from C.

 ###Visualization of field-names
 Geographical visualization can be used for 2 purposes; data exploration and information display.
 (Cartwright et al., 2004)  By interpreting graphic representations new knowledge can be created and this can be distributed by visual communication.
 The one is exploratory, whiled visual communication is explanatory.
 (Dibiase, Maceachren, Krygier, & Reeves, 1992)